Yamavu/PicoMite_User_Manual/src/options.md

 using the LIST command.
 The default is TITLE but the old standard of MMBasic can be restored using OPTION CASE UPPER.

-OPTION COLOURCODE ON
+OPTION COLOURCODE ON <br> OPTION COLOURCODE
-or
-OPTION COLOURCODE
 OFF

 on or off colour coding for the editor's output.
 Keywords will be in